Columba: Poetry

 Columba currently has two poems attributed to him: "Adiutor Laborantium" and "Altus Prosator".
 Both poems are examples of Abecedarian hymns in Latin written while Columba was at the Iona Abbey.

 The shorter of the two poems, "Adiutor Laborantium" consists of twenty-seven lines of eight syllables each, with each line following the format of an Abecedarian hymn using the Classical Latin alphabet save for lines 10–11 and 25–27.
 The content of the poem addresses God as a helper, ruler, guard, defender and lifter for those who are good and an enemy of sinners whom he will punish.

 "Altus Prosator" consists of twenty-three stanzas sixteen syllables long, with the first containing seven lines and six lines in each subsequent stanza.
 It uses the same format and alphabet as "Adiutor Laborantium" except with each stanza starting with a different letter rather than each line.
-The poem tells a story over three parts split into the beginning of time, history of Creation, and the Apocalypse or end of time.
+The poem tells a story over three parts split into the beginning of time, the history of Creation, and the Apocalypse or end of time.

 Other

-As of 2011, Canadians who are of Scottish ancestry are the third largest ethnic group in the country and thus Columba's name is to be found attached to Catholic, Anglican and Presbyterian parishes.
-This is particularly the case in eastern Canada, apart from French-speaking Quebec.

-Throughout the US there are numerous parishes within the Catholic and Episcopalian denominations dedicated to Columba.
-Within the Protestant tradition the Presbyterian Church (which has its roots in Scottish Presbyterianism) also has parishes named in honour of Columba.
+Columba is honoured in the Anglican communion, including the Church of England and the Episcopal Church, on 9 June.
+The Church of St. Columba in Ottawa is part of the Anglican Diocese of Ottawa.
+St. Columba Anglican Church is located in Tofino, British Columbia.

+St. Columba's Episcopal Church is in Washington, D.C.
+There is a St. Columba's Presbyterian Church in Peppermint Grove, Washington.
+The Saint-Columba Presbyterian Church in Palmerstone, Vacoas-Phoenix is part of the Presbyterian Church in Mauritius.

 Columba is the patron saint of the Roman Catholic Diocese of Youngstown, Ohio.
 The Cathedral there is named for him.

-Iona University, a small Catholic liberal arts college whose main campus is located in New Rochelle, New York, is named after the island on which Columba established his first monastery in Scotland, as is Iona College in Windsor, Ontario, Iona Presentation College, Perth, and Iona College Geelong in Charlemont, Victoria.
+Iona University, in New Rochelle, New York, is named after the island on which Columba established his first monastery in Scotland, as is Iona College in Windsor, Ontario, Iona Presentation College, Perth, and Iona College Geelong in Charlemont, Victoria.

+In Bangor, Pennsylvania, there is a megalith park called Columcille, which is open to the public.

 There are at least four pipe bands named for him; one each from Tullamore, Ireland, from Derry, Northern Ireland, from Kearny, New Jersey, and from Cape Cod, Massachusetts.

 St. Columba's School, one of the most prominent English-Medium schools in India, run by the Irish Christian Brothers, is also named after the saint.

 The Munich GAA is named München Colmcilles.

 Saint Columba's Feast Day, 9 June, has been designated as International Celtic Art Day.
 The Book of Kells and the Book of Durrow, great medieval masterpieces of Celtic art, are associated with Columba.

 Benjamin Britten composed A Hymn of St Columba for choir and organ in 1962, setting a poem by the saint, on the occasion of the 1,400th anniversary of his voyage to Iona.

-Columba is honored in the Anglican communion as well, including by the Church of England and it's American equivalent, the Episcopal Church on 9 June.